On the Matrix Form of the Quaternion Fourier Transform and Quaternion Convolution: Proof-of-Concept Application: Fast computation of singular values Bounding of the Lipschitz Constant

+Matrix $\Xi$ is important, because it contains sufficient information to compute the spectrum of the convolution.
+The notation $\xi(k_C)$ stresses that we only need the kernel of the convolution to construct $\Xi$.
 The structure of the $2\times 2$ blocks of $\Xi$ will be of the form:

-where $\parallel$ and $\perp$ refer to simplex and perplex components w.r.t. axis $\mu$ (cf. Appendix, or e.g. \cite{ell2007hypercomplex}), and $\lambda$ terms are \emph{left} eigenvalues.
+where $\parallel$ and $\perp$ refer to simplex and perplex components w.r.t. axis $\mu$ (cf. Appendix, or e.g. \cite{ell2007hypercomplex}), and $\lambda$ terms are \emph{left} eigenvalues of the convolution \emph{kernel} $k_C$.
 Its $1\times 1$ blocks are simply equal to a square-magnitude $|\lambda_m|^2$.
-Crucially, the clipped $\check{\Xi}$ matrix will also have the same structure, with left eigenvalues on the diagonal; our approach is to use these magnitudes to weigh the original left eigenvalues accordingly.
+Indices $m$,$n$ must form a pair as described in the Appendix.

+\begin{proposition} All singular values can be computed exactly as either the magnitude of a left eigenvalue of $C$, or the square-root of one of the two eigenvalues of the $2\times 2$ blocks of $\Xi$, again each dependent on a pair of left eigenvalues of $C$.
+The maximum value of $||Cx||^2$ under the constraint $||x|| = 1$ is given by the square of the largest \emph{right} eigenvalue of $\Xi = \xi(k_C)$. \end{proposition}

+Proof.
+The required maximum is equal to the maximum of the Rayleigh quotient $\frac{x^H C^H C x}{x^H x}$, which obtains its maximum for the maximum right eigenvalue \cite[Proposition 3.3-3.4]{macias2022rayleigh}.
+Now, since $c,x$ are related through a bijection, maximizing the Rayleigh quotient of $C^H C$ is equivalent to maximizing the Rayleigh quotient of $\Xi$.

+As $\Xi$ is Hermitian, we know that all of its right eigenvalues are real-valued (and are also left eigenvalues).
+Due to it being block-diagonal, its right eigenvalues will be the union of the eigenvalues of its blocks, due to Lemma 4.3.
+As all blocks are either $1\times 1$ or $2\times 2$ by Proposition 4.1, the sought right eigenvalue will either be: a) equal to the value of the $1\times 1$ block, so equal to $|\lambda_n|^2$, where $\lambda_n$ is the left eigenvalue of $C$ that corresponds to the $n^{th}$ column of QFT matrix with axis $\mu$, or b) equal to the right eigenvalues of the $2 \times 2$ Hermitian matrix:

+The right eigenvalues for the latter case are real-valued and can in principle be computed through a complex adjoint mapping and the spectral theorem \cite{zhang1997quaternions}.
+(Recall that by $|\lambda_n|$ we denote the left eigenvalue of $C$, produced by taking the $n^{th}$ element of the right QFT with respect to axis \emph{minus} $\mu$ (cf. Proposition \ref{propo:general}, Lemma \ref{propo:xi_is_blockdiagonal}). $\square$

+The above results tell us that we can compute the spectrum of our convolution without building the circulant matrix explicitly.
+Note that in the non-quaternionic case, $\Xi$ would be diagonal, as off-diagonal terms would vanish, and all $2\times 2$ blocks would become diagonal.
+In $\HH$, we require the extra step of computing singular values for the $2\times 2$ blocks.

+\emph{Bounding the Lipschitz constant.} In order to set a bound on the spectral norm, we need to be able to move in the opposite direction -- from a clipped $\check{\Xi}$ matrix, to new left eigenvalues, back towards the new kernel.
+The following corrolary of the previous propositions is a necessary step: \begin{corollary} For any matrix $\Phi$ such that $\Phi^H \Phi = \xi(k_C)$, matrices $C$ and $\Phi$ have the same singular values. \end{corollary}

+Proof.
+We can write the change of basis in eq.~\ref{eq:norm} as $Q_N^{-\mu}C^HCQ_N^\mu$, and after we combine it with a rearraging of rows and columns encoded as a left-right multiplication by permutation matrix $P$, we have

+so $\Xi$ and $C^HC$ are similar matrices, which entails that they have the same right eigenvalues \cite[Section 7]{zhang1997quaternions}.
+The same holds for $\Phi^H \Phi$ and $C^H C$, by our assumption that $\Phi^H \Phi = \xi(k_C)$.
+The singular values of $\Phi$ are the (non-zero) right eigenvalues of $\Phi^H \Phi$, and the singular values of $C$ are the (non-zero) right eigenvalues of $C^H C$, which proves the corollary. $\square$